Elevator Pitches for Dummies

 A few giggles.
 I managed to make them remember me.

 Then I asked a few questions.
 Often I found that they needed a piece of information that I could easily send to them.
 I asked them for their email IDs.
-In such situations my mobile batteries are flat, so I wrote the email IDs into a notebook.
-This is old school but it worked.
+My mobile batteries are flat in such situations, so I wrote the email IDs into a notebook.
+This is old school, but it worked.
 I also took notes on the information they gave about themselves.
+I managed to take home six email IDs and promised different follow-ups.
+This might not lead to any business, but it was good practice for me and them.
+It showed me again how many professionals go to an event unprepared.

-Robots, Recruiters, and Rain
+1 – Robots, Recruiters, and Rain

-Become a “Superstar” in your Niche
+2 – Become a “Rockstar” in your Niche

 3 thoughts on “Elevator Pitches for Dummies